 The Arbor Day Foundation recognizes public and private utilities that demonstrate practices that protect and enhance America's urban forests.
 The Tree Line USA program promotes the dual goals of safe, reliable electric service and abundant, healthy trees across utility service areas.
-Mississippi's only local Tree Line USA Utility is 4-County Electric Power Association.
+Currently Mississippi's has two Tree Line USA Utility and they are 4-County Electric Power Association. and Entergy Corp.